The Ambushers (film): Production

 The film was originally known as The Devastators.
+The budget could afford to hire Oleg Cassini to design the psychedelic mod fashions and take the cast out of the backlot for location shooting on Mexico seashore resorts.

+Carey Loftin jumps a motorcycle across a train cutting in the climactic chase.

 Reception

 This film is generally considered the weakest of the four Helm films, and is cited in the book The Fifty Worst Films of All Time by Harry and Michael Medved.
 The Medveds also cited a review of The Ambushers by critic Judith Crist which stated: "The sole distinction of this vomitous mess is that it just about reaches the nadir of witlessness, smirky sexiness and bad taste – and it's dull, dull, dull to boot."

 Box office

 The film earned theatrical rentals of $4.7 million in the United States and Canada from an estimated gross of $10 million.

 Soundtrack

 Hugo Montenegro became the third composer in as many films to do the score for the series.
-He wrote (along with Herbert Baker who worked on Murderer's Row) the theme song, "The Ambushers", which featured the vocals of Boyce & Hart, two of the songwriters from Murderer's Row.
+He wrote (along with Herbert Baker who worked on Murderers' Row) the theme song, "The Ambushers", which featured the vocals of Boyce & Hart, two of the songwriters from Murderers' Row.
 Montenegro went on to compose the score solo for the next Matt Helm film, The Wrecking Crew.

+For a musical in-joke the first few bars from Frank Sinatra's romantic hit Strangers in the Night are sampled as background mood music for Helm to neck with a young woman who did not swoon when listening to Martin's competing love song Everybody Loves Somebody.